 Meet the Artist

 In 2011, we moved my aging parents to Utah.
-Shortly after their arrival, we realized the extent to which both where struggling with dementia; and so began a full year of caretaking of not just them, but also our 5 children.
+Upon their arrival, we realized both were struggling with dementia, and so began a full year of caretaking of not just them but also our five children.

-In 2019, a friend encouraged me to try #the100dayproject, a global art challenge to create 100 days in a row, posting publicly the work created.
-In doing the project, I was quickly confronted by my thoughts and stories: stories about talent, time, relationship.
-I began to realize I'd been hustling for my worth for a lifetime.
-As I continued to meditate and paint, I realized I didn’t have to be afraid anymore, I was born worthy.
-I was worthy of having my fine art painting career.
-It was time to share my work in the world.
+In 2019, a friend encouraged me to try #the100dayproject, a global art challenge to create 100 days in a row, posting publicly the work made.
+In doing the project, I confronted my thoughts and stories: stories about talent, time, and relationships.
+I realized I'd been hustling for my worth for a lifetime.
+Through that creative process, I realized how many pieces of myself I had just lost.
+It was time to reclaim those parts of me and share my work with the world.
 To read more about this project, visit https://candacemclane.com/blogs/news/artist-statement.

-Currently I enjoy living on a small farm in Heber Valley, Utah, where I am surrounded by goats, chickens, peacocks, bees, my studio dogs, Maggie and Nala, a sweet husband and many children, home in the wake of COVID19.
-I work daily in my studio on our back hill overlooking the Wasatch Back.
-My days are filled with art, virtual art shows, ideas, oils and watercolors.
+Currently, I enjoy living on a small farm in Heber Valley, Utah, where goats, chickens, peacocks, bees, the studio dogs, Maggie and Nala, my sweet husband, and many children surround me.
+I work daily in my studio overlooking the Wasatch Back.
 There are no bad days!